-- FOUN1013 or FOUN1019 must be completed in Year 1 - II.
+- I. FOUN1013 or FOUN1019 must be completed in Year 1 - II.
 ACCT2014 is a pre-requisite for ECON3073 therefore Banking and Finance students are encouraged to register for this course as a free elective. - III.
 Students pursuing a degree in Economics or Banking and Finance MUST NOT DO MGMT2020: Managerial Economics. - IV.
 Students wishing to pursue MSc.
-Economics are encouraged to do ECON2016 and ECON3031 as electives. - V. Economics, Banking and Finance and Statistics majors/minors are not allowed to do SOCI1005.
-They must do ECON1005 or STAT1001
+Economics are encouraged to do ECON2016 and ECON3031 as electives. - V. Economics, Banking and Finance and Statistics majors/minors must do ECON1005 or STAT1001 and not SOCI1005.